zengjixiang/jina/docs/yaml-spec.md

 (yaml-spec)=
 # {octicon}`file-code` YAML Specification

-YAML is widely used in Jina to define an Executor, Flow.
+YAML is widely used in Jina-serve to define an Executor, Flow.
 This page helps you quickly navigate different YAML specifications.

 ## Executor-level YAML